akaleeroy/collapse-lingo/README.md

 Example: arriving at simpler proxies for high-tech tests.
 Listened to Dan Kittridge speaking about which lab he works with to get his soil tested, rarer minerals were tested as a bonus.
 If the tests rely on a burdensome technological suite, maybe we can leverage AI pattern matching to displace those tests, relying only on simpler DIY tests but getting sufficient information from them.

 Another example: (mechanical engineering) genetic algorhythm generating millions of designs for a part, stress testing all of them in computer simulation and selecting the most optimal solution.
 That design can then be copied by craftsmen with hand tools.
 Ideally it is distributed with documentation (mentioning what it's optimized for, how and why).
-Or only the form was passed on, to be reproduced _in the dark._ A technology suite that requires high technology only on the first iterations.
+Or only the form was passed on, to be reproduced _in the dark._ A technology suite that requires high-tech only on the first iterations.

 Another different example: using advances in cognitive science to develop teaching and learning methodologies, maximizing the chance that more people will learn new skills required by changing circumstances, faster.

-Because the high technology that generated the artifact is lost or unsustainable in the new context a high tech dip is a [dead man walking](https://en.wiktionary.org/wiki/dead_man_walking) technological suite.
+Because the high-tech that generated the artifact is lost or unsustainable in the new context a high-tech dip is a [dead man walking](https://en.wiktionary.org/wiki/dead_man_walking) technological suite.

 ### Sprints and scrambles

-As a way to preserve benefits of high complexity, along the arc of collapse we may see a scramble for high tech dips, sprints to rules of thumb.
+As a way to preserve benefits of high complexity, along the arc of collapse we may see a scramble for high-tech dips, sprints to rules of thumb.
 Seeing complex systems simplify (collapse), people will want to extract value from them before they're gone for good.
 To do so they will have to apply this pattern.

 - [ ] <kbd>TODO</kbd> Improve examples, condense text, identify concepts, discuss.
 Like embodied energy ⇒ emergy, entombed complexity ⇒ encomplexity?
 Because embodied complexity suggests every time an instance is produced, whereas entombed suggests historical relic